-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the Nikon D60 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Nikon D60 was succeeded by the Nikon D5000.
+Both the X-T20 and the D60 have been discontinued, but can regularly be found used on eBay.
+The D60 was replaced by the Nikon D5000, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T20 and the Nikon D60?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.